tilley-kyle/Eng-Journal/Todo/Associate-to-Eng1.md

 - [ ] Script to gen test data in QA
 - [ ] Keep old PRs clean
 - [ ] Keep local branches clean
+- [ ] Create backup of things like bash profile on git
 ### Impact
 - [ ] Pair with feature dev on feature work
 - [ ] Find an EE task to automate away